-- (i) Reserves Report this shows the balance of every reserve for each of the 10 years. - (ii) Loan Report this shows the balance of every internal and external loan for each of the 10 years.
+- (i) Reserves Report this shows the balance of every reserve the community has for each of the 10 years. - (ii) Loan Report this shows the balance of every internal and external loan the community has for each of the 10 years.